-It is strongly recommended to travel only after full vaccination and after being fully informed about restrictions that apply to the territory of the United States or any other countries where a stop-over would be required in the itinerary at the time of travel.
+It is strongly recommended to obtain the latest information about restrictions, including vaccination requirements that apply to the territory of the United States or any other countries where a stop-over would be required, at the time of travel.

-The United Nations will not be responsible for covering any medical insurance or any medical expenses that travellers may incur while travelling to attend the General Assembly session or upon return to their own country.
+The United Nations will not be responsible for covering any medical insurance or medical expenses that travellers may incur while travelling to attend the General Assembly session or upon return to their own country.
 Each traveller is strongly recommended to purchase adequate medical insurance before travelling.